 Advice and resources

-Happily, there are lots of brilliant sources of information so you can do your research before you start your own business.
-First, why not read about other mums’ experiences in our returning to work: real mums’ stories article?
+Happily, there are lots of brilliant sources of information so you can do your research before you start your own business:

-- Financial advice You’ll find your high-street bank has a dedicated representative who can give free guidance so you can arrange your affairs properly.
-Shop around though – some banks have better offers for start-ups.
+- Financial advice: You’ll find your high-street bank has a dedicated representative who can give free guidance so you can arrange your affairs properly.
+Shop around though – some banks have better offers for start-ups than others.

 Getting the skills